joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-11-17-magiotiles-fiddler.md

 ### Exploring configuration space

-With all this out of the way, we have the two tiles' interaction energy $E$ parameterized in terms of $x$, $y$, and $\theta$: $E(x,y,\theta).$ This forms a landscape of energies where the depressions in the landscape correspond to the stable arrangements we're trying to find.
+Doing all that gets us the two tile's interaction energy $E$ parameterized in terms of $x$, $y$, and $\theta$: $E(x,y,\theta).$ This forms a landscape of energies where depressions in the landscape correspond to the stable arrangements we're trying to find.

-For example, if we hold $\theta$ fixed at zero and vary the position of the second tile's center of mass, the energy landscape look like
+For example, if we hold $\theta$ fixed at zero and vary the position of the second tile's center of mass, the energy landscape looks like

 ![](/img/2024-11-18-surface-blue-a.png){:width="450 px" class="image-centered"}

-The deep well in the middle is the configuration where the two tiles overlap exactly, and it's surrounded by shallower wells that correspond to lesser stable states.
+The deep well in the middle is the configuration where the tiles overlap exactly, and it's surrounded by shallower wells that correspond to lesser stable states.

-If, instead, we hold $\theta$ fixed at $\pi/4$ and vary the center of mass, we see a huge repulsive peak at the center that's surrounded by shallow wells
+If, instead, we hold $\theta$ fixed at $\pi/4$ and vary the center of mass, we see a repulsive peak in the center that's surrounded by shallow wells

 ![](/img/2024-11-18-surface-blue-b.png){:width="450 px" class="image-centered"}

 However, these are snapshots at specific values of $\theta$, mere projections of the full space.
 In general, we can find the stable configurations by following the gradient downhill — start at a random initial position $(x_0, y_0, \theta_0)$ and then take small steps in the direction of steepest descent:

 $$
    \left(x, y, \theta\right)_t = \left(x, y, \theta\right)_{t-1} - \eta \nabla E(x, y, \theta).